buccaneerai/note-window-consumer/performance/2023-05-01/SoreThroat/e.md

 Sore throat and swollen neck

 #### HPI
 The patient started experiencing a sore throat five days ago, which has progressively worsened.
 Their neck is swollen and it is difficult for them to swallow.
 They have had a fever of 99 degrees.
-The patient attended a birthday party a few days ago where some friends and family were sick.
-They were given amoxicillin after an urgent care visit, but their condition has not improved.
-They also developed a rash on their abdomen and have pain on the left side of their stomach.
+The patient mentioned being around friends and family who were sick a couple of days ago at a birthday party.
+They were given amoxicillin after an urgent care visit, but their throat has continued to worsen and they have developed a rash on their abdomen.
+The patient also experiences stomach pain on the left side.

 #### ROS
 - ent: [true] sore throat
 - constitutional: [true] fever
-- integumentary: [true] rash
 - gastrointestinal: [true] abdominal pain
 - respiratory: [false] cough
 - cardiovascular: [false] chest pain
 - gastrointestinal: [false] vomiting
 - gastrointestinal: [false] nausea
 - genitourinary: [false] urinary incontinence
+- constitutional: [false] loss of consciousness

 #### Past Medical History
 - No major illnesses